johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

      * Make sure **Python Version 2.7** is highlighted and click **Next**
      * Click **Next** again to begin the install
      * Click **Finish** when done
+3. Now that Py2exe and Pywin32 are both installed on your machine, you need to copy their files inside of your virtualenv
+     * Open your Python site-packages folder in Windows Explorer and copy all of the files and folders **[Directory]\Python27\Lib\site-packages**
+     * Paste everything into your virtualenv site-packages folder **[Directory]\virtualenv\lr\Lib\site-packages**

 # CouchDB
 ## CouchDB 1.1.1